 Harvest Tips: Melons generally mature in 80 to 100 days.
 Great taste relies on proper ripening, which enables sugars in the melon to fully develop.
 When picking, select fruits whose rinds have turned yellow between the textured “netting” pattern; when ripe, stems should separate easily from vines.

-Top Picks: Ambrosia, Casaba Golden Beauty, Early Crenshaw, Early Dew, Gold Star, Jenny Lind, Limelight, Saticoy, Sweet Dream.
+Top Picks: Ambrosia, Casaba Golden Beauty, Early Crenshaw, Early Dew, Gold Star, Jenny Lind, Limelight, Saticoy, Sweet Dream

-Tasty Heirlooms: Amish, Banana, Bidwell Casaba, Charentais, Delice de Table, Early Hanover, Emerald Gem, Green Nutmeg, Healy’s Pride, Hearts of Gold, Minnesota Midget, Petite Gris, Pride of Wisconsin, Queen Anne’s Pocket, Sweet Granite, Tigger
+Tasty Heirlooms: Amish, Banana, Bidwell Casaba, Charentais, Delice de Table, Early Hanover, Emerald Gem, Green Nutmeg, Healy’s Pride, Hearts of Gold, Minnesota Midget, Petit Gris, Pride of Wisconsin, Queen Anne’s Pocket, Sweet Granite, Tigger

 There are melons… and then there’s watermelon!
 Sweet slabs of juicy watermelon are a staple at summer picnics.
 It’s healthy, too: This succulent fruit is second only to tomatoes in lycopene content, a plant chemical that fights heart disease and some cancers.

 Planting Advice: In cool climates, start seeds indoors three weeks before last-frost date, and opt for early-maturing varieties.
 In warmer climates, after frost danger passes, sow three seeds 1 inch deep in 2-foot-high mounds of soil and compost, in full sun.
 Place mounds 6 to 8 feet apart.
 Thin out weakest seedlings.
 Water liberally for three or four weeks; cut back when plants are established.